 When to Expect Your W-2

-Workers generally receive their W-2s in January or early February of the year following the tax year – for example, in January 2021 for their 2020 earnings.
+Workers generally receive their W-2s in January or early February of the year following the tax year.
+They're due by Jan.
+31, 2022 for 2021 earnings.
 Employers face penalties if they miss the deadline.
 By law, they must issue Forms W-2 no later than Jan.
 31. Look into the matter with your employer if you don't have your W-2 in hand by this date or shortly thereafter.

 The delay might be the result of your employer having incorrect information for you, such as a previous address if you’ve recently moved.
 You can contact the IRS if necessary and the agency will reach out to your employer on your behalf to locate the missing form if you haven't received it by Feb.
 15.

 The IRS will send you Form 4852, the Substitute for Form W-2, Wage and Tax Statement, or direct you to download it from the IRS website if you still don't receive a W-2 from your employer after they've been contacted by the agency.
 The form instructs you as to how to use your last pay stub of the year as a replacement W-2 so you can get your taxes filed by the April deadline.